Interview with David Larkham – The making of the album cover artwork for Elton John’s Goodbye Yellow Brick Road

 We hope that you enjoy these looks behind the scenes of the music-related art business and that you’ll share your stories with us and fellow fans about what role these works of art – and the music they covered – played in your lives.

 Except as noted, all images featured in this story are Copyright 1970 – 2014, David Larkham Ink – All rights reserved – and are used by the artist’s permission.
-Except as noted, all other text Copyright 2014 – Mike Goldstein, AlbumCoverHallofFame.com (www.albumcoverhalloffame.com) & RockPoP Productions – All rights reserved.
+Except as noted, all other text Copyright 2014 – present by Mike Goldstein, AlbumCoverHallofFame.com (www.albumcoverhalloffame.com) & RockPoP Productions – All rights reserved.